 3. Quantify the value of the outcome your students can achieve

 Another technique that works well is to actually quantify the value of the outcome you teach your students to achieve.
 If you’re going to help your students save money, tell them how much.
 If you’re going to help them save time, tell them how much.
 By quantifying the value of the outcome you help them achieve, you position the price of your course as a no-brainer.
-If taking your course is going to help someone get promoted at work or get a specific job, for example, that is an outcome that can definitely be quantified.
+If taking your course is going to help someone earn a promotion at work or get a specific job, for example, that is an outcome that can definitely be quantified.

 “If your customer tried to figure this all out on their own, how long would it take them?
 How much money would they have to spend?
 How much time and money are you saving them?”